-Credit value: 1 HN Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7\)
+Credit points and level: 1 SQA Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7)

 Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre.
 However, candidates would normally be expected to have competence in communication and numeracy skills at Intermediate 2 (SCQF level 5) or similar qualifications or experience.